 It is not intended by this chapter to repeal, abrogate, annul, impair or interfere with any existing easements, covenants, deed restrictions, agreements, ordinances, rules, regulations or permits previously adopted or issued pursuant to laws.
 However, wherever this chapter imposes greater restrictions, the provisions of this chapter shall govern.
-Where a provision of this Code or town ordinance is more restrictive than this chapter in relation to floodlands and shorelands, only its greater restrictions are effective.
-(Code 1975, § 7.014)
+Where a provision of this Code or village ordinance is more restrictive than this chapter in relation to floodlands and shorelands, only its greater restrictions are effective.